-Agriculture Includes land used for farming or livestock or associated with commercial plant administrative offices, post offices, or public schools.
+Institutional This category includes uses such as churches, private schools, hospitals, administrative offices, post offices, or public schools.
 The majority of governmental uses are located on the Island in the form of parks, libraries, community centers, and public administrative offices such as City Hall.